CRUDEM/bahmni-distro-hsc/README.md

 ## Release Notes

 ### Version 1.8.2
+* Resolved issues with Odoo products
-* Fixed BOM lines in Odoo that caused products not to load
+* Resolved issues with Odoo BOM lines
-* Reverted Examen physique form to original UUID and ID
+* Restored the UUID and ID of the Examen physique form to their original values

 ### Version 1.8.1
 * Updated drugs in the EMR